unixwars/wnget/README.rst

 Invoke each command without arguments to display help information.

+The scraper looks for a given CSS class in the title and content containers, and those can be set manually to suit your web novel site of choice.
+It also looks for links with default strings to find the next and previous chapters, and this can also be set by hand.

-To scrape all chapters of a given web novel, following links, and saving each chapter in a diferent html file in the current directory:
+To scrape all chapters of a given web novel, following links, and saving each chapter in a different html file in the current directory:

 .. code-block:: shell